navidfaridi/Pargoon.Core/src/Pargoon.Extensions.Linq/readme.md

 In this example:

 - Users are filtered by `IsActive` only if `isActive` is `true`.
-- The filtered results are then sorted by `FirstName` in ascending order and `LastName` in descending order.
+- The filtered results are sorted by `FirstName` in ascending order and `LastName` in descending order.

 ## Contributing